-Zhou-dynasty musical ensembles (11th3rd century B.C.) musical ensembles contained highly complex and varied instruments.
+Zhou-dynasty (1046–256 B.C.) musical ensembles contained highly complex and varied instruments.
 Orchestras consisting of exceptionally decorated instruments, notably one discovered in 1978 in the tomb of the Marquis Yi of the former Zeng state (Hubei Province, 5th century B.C.), reveal an astonishing understanding of the interplay between physics, acoustics, metallurgy, and design.
-Some 125 instruments, including sets of tuned bells and stone slabs suspended from ornate tiered stands, transverse flutes (chi, 2006.156), bamboo panpipes, mouth organs producing several pitches at once (sheng), zithers (qin and se, 1994.605.85ac), and drums comprise an ensemble that was the most sophisticated and complex of its time.
+Some 125 instruments, including sets of tuned bells and stone slabs suspended from ornate tiered stands, transverse flutes (chi, 2006.156), bamboo panpipes, mouth organs producing several pitches at once (sheng), zithers (qin and se, 1994.605.85a–c), and drums comprise an ensemble that was the most sophisticated and complex of its time.

 Classification and Context of Musical Instruments

 Zhou scholars provided the first classification system for musical instruments.
-The bayin (eight-tone) system presented in the Zhouli (Rites of Zhou, ca. 3rd century B.C.) organized musical instruments into eight resonating materialshide, clay, metal, stone, gourd, wood, silk and bamboo.
-This breakdown complemented cosmological assumptions and concepts such as the eight compass points and the eight trigrams (ba gua).
+The bayin (eight-tone) system presented in the Zhouli (Rites of Zhou, ca. third century B.C.) organized musical instruments into eight resonating materials–hide, clay, metal, stone, gourd, wood, silk, and bamboo.
+This breakdown complemented cosmological assumptions and concepts such as the eight compass points and the eight trigrams (bagua).
 In later periods, as wind (bamboo) and string (silk) instruments became dominant, the term sizhou (“silk-bamboo”) became a synonym for music itself.

-During the Han dynasty, in the first century B.C., the Yuefu (imperial music bureau) was established.
+During the Han dynasty (206 B.C.–220 A.D.), in the first century B.C., the Yuefu (imperial music bureau) was established.
 Its purpose was to collect regional popular music and poetry, oversee ceremonies at court, hire musicians, and standardize pitch.
 (A version of this office continued to operate until 1911.)
-Many ancient traditions lost during the Qin dynasty (221206 B.C.), the dynasty preceding the Han, were recovered, and a Confucian musical ideology was disseminated.
+Many ancient traditions lost during the Qin dynasty (221–206 B.C.), the dynasty preceding the Han, were recovered, and a Confucian musical ideology was disseminated.

 Migration and Cultural Exchange

-From the earliest historical periods, particularly in ritual music from the Bronze Age onward, bells have been an essential component of instrumental ensembles in China The earliest known bronze bells, from the Shang dynasty (ca. 16001050 B.C.), are the type called nao (49.136.10), in which the mouth of the bell faces up, and seem to have been played singly or in sets of three or five.
-After the tenth century, during the Zhou dynasty (ca. 1046256 B.C.), sets of bells of the zhong (13.220.86) type, suspended from a wood frame, were used.
+From the earliest historical periods, particularly in ritual music from the Bronze Age onward, bells have been an essential component of instrumental ensembles in China.
+The earliest known bronze bells, from the Shang dynasty, are the type called nao (49.136.10), in which the mouth of the bell faces up, and seem to have been played singly or in sets of three or five.
+After the tenth century, during the Zhou dynasty, sets of bells of the zhong (13.220.86) type, suspended from a wood frame, were used.